 Let’s say you are done.
 You’ve finished drawing the illustrations and integrated these perfectly within the storyline.
 Before handling the final work to your publisher, put it to test.

-Often when you are illustrating a children’s book, you are so involved in the process that you might not see or miss things others might see.
+Often when you are illustrating children’s books, you are so involved in the process that you might not see or miss things others might see.
 Have kids take a look at your work and pay attention to their reactions.

 This is the best test to see if your story line and illustrations are captivating enough for the little munchkins.
 And, it’s going to be a lot of fun!

 Being a children’s book illustrator takes a lot of time, imagination and hard work.
 And it isn’t just about drawing well, it’s way more than that.
-It’s about paying attention to the storyline and meeting children’s expectations.
+Designing for kids is all about paying attention to the story line and meeting children’s expectations.

 Get ready to embrace your inner child and let go of your imagination.
 Remember, this is a territory where cows can be purple and kids won’t put this to question.
 Of course, cows can be purple and cars can fly.

-It’s just something so magical about illustrating children’s books.
+It’s just something so magical about children’s books illustrations.